exercism/python/exercises/concept/locomotive-engineer/.docs/instructions.md

 ## 1. Create a list of all wagons

 Your friend has been keeping track of each wagon identifier, but they're never sure how many wagons they are going to have to process at any given time.
-It would be much easier for the rest of the logistics program to have the data to be returned as a list.
+It would be much easier for the rest of the logistics program to have the data to be returned as a `list`.

-Implement a function `get_list_of_wagons` that accepts an unknown amount of positive integers which are the IDs of each wagon.
+Implement a function `get_list_of_wagons` that accepts an arbitrary amount of positive integers which are the IDs of each wagon.
 It should then return the given IDs as a `list`.

 ```python